Basal Metabolic Rate - Learn How To Calculate and Find Your BMR

 a lower body fat percentage and a higher percentage of lean muscle

 mass, men require a higher metabolism to maintain that muscle.

-fat, and/or are overweight.
+of body fat, and/or are overweight.

 Your BMR also increases with your body weight, in both males and